Simple, I remove it with - GM:

 - Piers Anthony wrote a book named The Ring wherein an exiled industrialist's son returns to try to clear his father's name and is promptly arrested, tried, convicted, and punished with the eponymous implant, which gives him an electric shock when he performs an illegal act, with a greater shock for more illegal acts.
 As with A Clockwork Orange, the theme is explored as to how viable a completely legal life is.

-- The chip implanted in Spike to keep him from attacking humans via Pavlovian conditioning, in Buffy the Vampire Slayer.
+- The chip implanted in Spike to keep him from attacking humans via Pavlovian conditioning.
 Once Badass Decay had made it virtually superfluous, a "counter-bolt" was employed by the Big Bad in the form of a tune which (due to its specific connection to the character) could cause him to revert to his old ways for a time.

 - All of Spike's various restraining bolts were lampshaded in season 7, when Buffy and Giles attempt to explain the situation to newcomer Robin Wood